metapolator/metapolator/metapolator-project-file-format.md

 ```

+## Non-UFO

-Lasse's counter proposal to the above, aiming for normalization:
+Lasse's counter proposal to the above, aiming for normalization, where there is no _working_ UFO data (implying that Metapolator loads/saves this format and imports/exports working UFOs):

 ```
 my-super-family.mf                   directory containing a Metapolator Project.